RaspberryPiFoundation/webdev-curriculum/en-GB/volunteer-resources/saving-your-work.md

 # Previewing the changes you make

 When you make changes in the __text editor__, you have to __save__ them before you can __preview__ them in the __browser__.
 Once you’ve saved them, you have to __refresh__ the browser.
-If you’re on Windows, often you can use a keyboard shortcut like __CTRL+S__ to save the file you’re editing, and many browsers will allow you to refresh the page with __CTRL+R__ shortcut or __F5__ key (if using Internet Explorer).
-On the Mac these shortcuts are similar, command+S to save document you’re editing and command+R to refresh the page in the browser.
+If you’re on Windows, often you can use a keyboard shortcut like __CTRL+S__ to save the file you’re editing, and many browsers will allow you to refresh the page with the __CTRL+R__ shortcut or the __F5__ key (if using Internet Explorer).
+On the Mac these shortcuts are similar, command+S to save the document you’re editing and command+R to refresh the page in the browser.

 # Editing pages as you go
 But what if you want to try something really quickly without switching between the editor and the browser?
 If you have used developer tools before, then forgive us explaining how to do it again, but if not, prepare to be amazed!

 + Go to your __web browser__.
 + Right click anything interesting, and then click __Inspect element__.
 A panel (let’s call it the developer panel) will open up.
-It will show you the page’s code as the same time as showing you the page.
+It will show you the page’s code at the same time as showing you the page.
 + Move your mouse over different pieces of code.
 The corresponding things on the page will be highlighted, so you can see which bit does what.
 + On the left, the panel shows you the __HTML structure__ of your document.
 If you click on any __element__, on the right you will see which bits of __CSS__ this element uses.
 This is useful when you want to focus on one thing without having to read all the CSS you’ve written.
 + __Double-clicking__ on the __HTML__ or __single-clicking__ on __CSS__ allows you to edit the code.
 Any changes are applied immediately, so you can clearly see their effect.